-35. For motor carriers that contract with owner-operators and for whom a part of their business is hauling loads into or out of California, they too are likely to give up many dollars in freight hauling work to and from California rather than bear the expense of changing their business model to use employee truck drivers.
+- 35. For motor carriers that contract with owner-operators for whom a part of their business is hauling loads into or out of California, they too are likely to give up many dollars in freight hauling work to and from California rather than bear the expense of changing their business model to use employee truck drivers. - Motor carriers forced to switch to an employee model would be 36. required to purchase the trucks to be driven by their employees (up to \$200,000 per vehicle), take on the costs of maintaining and repairing that equipment, hire human

-- 36. Motor carriers forced to switch to an employee model would be required to purchase the trucks to be driven by their employees (up to \$200,000 per vehicle), take on the costs of maintaining and repairing that equipment, hire human resource professionals to ensure their compliance with California's employment laws, and either convince their owner-operators to become employee drivers (which is highly unlikely to occur) or recruit all new drivers to serve their existing customers (a difficult task). - 37.
-Relying on independent owner-operators rather than employee drivers allows small-business motor carriers to adjust to market conditions, bid for and accept opportunities to haul specialized freight, and manage costs to strategically grow their businesses over time.
+- 37. Relying on independent owner-operators rather than employee drivers allows small-business motor carriers to adjust to market conditions, bid for and accept opportunities to haul specialized freight, and manage costs to strategically grow their businesses over time.
 Motor carriers who must begin to use employee drivers would lose this flexibility in their businesses and, therefore, lose that business. - 38.
-AB-5 would impose harm to the businesses of OOIDA's independent owner-operator and small-business motor carrier members from which they would not easily be able to recover. - 39.
-Failure to comply with AB-5 while hauling freight in interstate commerce on California's road would subject motor carriers to civil and criminal prosecutions.
+AB 5 would impose harm to the businesses of OOIDA's independent owner-operator and small-business motor carrier members from which they would not easily be able to recover. - 39.
+Failure to comply with AB-5 while hauling freight in interstate commerce on California's road would subject motor carriers to civil and criminal prosecutions. - 40.
+Declarant Danny R. Schnautz, owner of the motor carrier Clark Freight Lines, LLC, whose declaration is submitted with this Motion for Preliminary Injunction, has attested to his determination that giving up thousands of dollars in business per week to California was a lesser burden than complying with California's regulations. - 41.
+The effect of fewer motor carriers contracting to haul freight to California will likely cause the cost of trucking services to California rise and make worse an already constricted supply-chain in and out of California.